aidanfeltz/SteamCleaner/README.md

 # SteamCleaner
 As of now, games download gigabytes of unnecessary language files and textures.
 Steam Cleaner seeks to remedy this.

-SteamCleaner will be available through a Visual Basic, Haskell, and Python distribution.
+SteamCleaner will be available through a Visual Basic, Haskell, Python, and C# distribution.